 42 – The Rider acknowledges and agrees that participation in the event and other associated cycle activities including training & group social rides is inherently dangerous and that the Rider participates at their own risk.
 The risks associated with participating include, but are not limited to, the risk that:

-(a) the Rider may be involved in a collision with people, animals, vehicles and/or other objects;
+(a) the Rider may be involved in a collision with other riders, people, animals, birds, reptiles, vehicles, signage and/or other objects;

 (b) the Rider may lose his/her balance;